Chart Color Schemes

 Cultural Diversity

-Beaconsfield's cultural diversity was found to be above average, with 20.8% of its population born overseas and 11.7% speaking a language other than English at home.
-Christianity was the main religion in Beaconsfield, comprising 50.1% of people.
-Judaism, however, was overrepresented at 0.1%, compared to None% across Greater Melbourne.
+Beaconsfield, as per data from the 2016 Census, had a cultural diversity index above average with 20.8% of its population born overseas and 11.7% speaking a language other than English at home.
+Christianity was the predominant religion in Beaconsfield, accounting for 50.1% of the population.
+Notably, Judaism was overrepresented at 0.1%, compared to none reported across Greater Melbourne.

 Frequently Asked Questions - Diversity